Jump to year: 2011 | 2010 | 2009 | 2008 | 2007 | 2006

 - The Nimbus codebase has been moved to GitHub which we are very happy about.
 Collaboration is easier than ever and it is simple to track development progress.
 Check it out.

-- We’ve just launched a new website at a new address: http://www.nimbusproject.org
+- We’ve just launched a new website at a new address: https://www.nimbusproject.org

 - We have also recently moved our Science Clouds pages into a separate site accompanied by a blog.
-Check it out at http://www.scienceclouds.org
+Check it out at https://www.scienceclouds.org

 - Heavy software development has been underway and we are preparing a Nimbus 2.3 release candidate which is expected to be available within a couple of weeks.
 Highlight features include initial EC2 Query API support, an administrative web application, and integration with libvirt.